Thanksgiving, Christmas & New Year’s Sadness

 I’ve had holidays when I ate my way through the holiday sweets to the point when I was miserably sick to my stomach, yet I popped antacids and continued to eat more.
 Remembering back, I feel sad that I did that to myself, but it was the only coping strategy I knew at the time.

-What are some ideas for how to get through the holidays when you really want to hide until the middle of January?
-Here are some helpful ideas from www.webmd.com, www.health.com, and my own personal experience.
-(Use these to complete the “My Holiday Hope Toolbox” page in your printable packet.)
+Here are some ideas for how to get through the holidays when you really want to hide until the middle of January.

 - Remember, God does not change.
 God is the same God in December, March, and June.
 If you need to skip out on Thanksgiving dinner because of family issues, or read Psalms instead of the Christmas story because you are grieving over infertility issues, God does not care.
 Worship how you need to worship.

 - Pray.
 During my times of depression, God often seems so far away.
-My head knows he is there, but my heart feels light-years away from God.
+My head knows He is there, but my heart feels light years away from God.
 Pray anyway.
-This is because all of my feelings are numb.
+This is because my feelings are numb.
 I need to remember that my feelings are just that — fickle human feelings.
 This doesn’t mean God loves me any less.
-Pray anyway.

 - Get sunlight every day.
 Natural sunlight is best, but if that is not possible consider an artificial light to enhance mood.